tailcallhq/tailcallhq.github.io/blog/bff-case-study-2024-08-30.md

 200 million users, countless fantasy teams, and a platform that needs to keep up with the lightning-fast pace of live sports.
 That was the exciting challenge we faced at [Dream11, India's largest fantasy sports platform](https://www.dream11.com/).

-As a former employee, I'm thrilled to share how we harnessed the power of GraphQL to create a platform that's not just scalable and performant, but also a joy for both users and developers to interact with.
+As a former employees, We're thrilled to share how we harnessed the power of GraphQL to create a platform that's not just scalable and performant, but also a joy for both users and developers to interact with.

 <!-- truncate -->